lbaehren/lofarsoft/src/pipeline/docs/source/quickstart/index.rst

 The template in ``/opt/pipeline/pipeline.cfg`` is a good place to start.
 You will need to customise:

-- ``runtime_directory``
+- ``runtime_directory``: this refers to the location you have just created to store the pipeline information (~/pipeline_runtime)
 - ``default_working_directory``: this is where temporary files, intermediate data products, etc are written on the compute nodes.
 It will be created for you, but obviously needs to be in a location you have write access to.
+An example location is /data/scratch/[username].
-- ``clusterdesc``
+- ``clusterdesc``: this should point to your newly created and edited cluster description file (i.e. ~/pipeline_runtime/sub3.clusterdesc).
-- If you plan to run BBS, you will also need to edit the ``[bbs]`` stanza to reflect the correct database name etc.
+- If you plan to run BBS, you will also need to edit the ``[bbs]`` stanza to reflect the correct database name etc.  You can refer to the `LOFAR Imaging Cookbook <http://http://www.mpa-garching.mpg.de/~fdg/LOFAR_cookbook/>`_ for instructions on setting up the database to run BBS.

 Note that the various stanzas in the configuration file reflect a particular set of configuration parameters for the various pipeline recipes.
 For